sbalasa/Cat_Dog/index.md

 # Make a Cat Bark in Python

-The headline must've been confusing to you, well here we will walk you through it:
+The headline must've been confusing to you, well here I will walk you through it:

 Let's create two objects in python, one a cat object which meows and a dog object which barks.